-One of the most objectionable police tactics used on occasion is 'kettling', or boxing in groups of protesters leaving them no exit route, ostensibly to 'regain control of the streets', but more probably to crush protests.
-That was one of the many criticized Toronto G20 and the Québec Education/Bill 78 protest police tactics, though perhaps one of those that drew the sharpest criticisms.
+One of the most objectionable police tactics used on occasion is 'kettling', or boxing in groups of protesters leaving them no exit route, ostensibly to 'regain control of the streets', but more probably to crush protests (see photo page 26 below).
+That was one of the many Toronto police tactics criticized during the G20.
+Some 400 persons, including protesters, sight-seers, and shoppers were held in a downtown intersection for 4 hours during a torrential rain storm.

+It was also a technique used during the Québec Education/Bill 78 protest.
 In Montréal in June 2012, some 518 peaceful protesters were arrested, many of them illegally, using the kettling technique.